210823-java-msa-wvu/chanzik-brooks-0/README.md

 # chanzik-brooks-0

+User Story:
+I want the user to be able to create an account with basic login function.
+The user will be able to choose whether they are an employee or customer so that they have access to their privileges.
+Employees whould be able to receive instant discounts.

 1. TWO TYPES OF USERS: My two types of users will be an employee and a customer which will both extend user.

 2. BASIC LOGIN FUNCTIONALITY:  Currently on.
 User can create an account but cannot login yet.